-Maruleng Local Municipality
+> Maruleng Local Municipality

-Skills training within MLM should concentrate on the three priority sectors, namely agriculture, tourism, and retail.
-There is generally a shortage of technical skills in these sectors.
+Skills training within MLM should be concentrated on the three priority sectors, namely agriculture, tourism, and retail.
+There is generally a shortage of technical skills on these sectors.
 The municipality relies on the Department of Agriculture on agricultural technical skills.
 On tourism, mostly private operators have skills and very few blacks appointed by these operators have skills.
-The municipality has developed a bursary scheme in order to develop local skills based on these economic sectors mainly to the previous historic disadvantaged people.
+The municipality has developed a bursary scheme in order to develop local skill base on these economic sectors mainly to the previous historic disadvantaged people.

-Ba-Phalaborwa Local Municipality
+> Ba-Phalaborwa Local Municipality